 Buying or selling a property is probably one of the most important financial decisions a consumer will make in their lifetime.
-Take a moment to learn about the mortgage industry and consider the type of working relationship you might enter into with a mortgage brokerage professional.
+Take a moment to learn about the mortgage industry and consider the type of working relationship you might enter into with a licensed mortgage broker.
 The more you know and understand, the more likely it is you will be satisfied with the results.

-If a mortgage brokerage professional has a direct or indirect interest in your mortgage transaction, they must provide you with a number of disclosures and they can’t represent you.
+If a licensed mortgage broker has a direct or indirect interest in your mortgage transaction, they must provide you with a number of disclosures and they can’t represent you.

 Imagine you’ve hired a mortgage broker to help find you a lender and obtain a mortgage.
 Your credit rating isn’t great, and the process isn’t going well.
 So your mortgage broker comes up with a solution: they have some investment money and they want to lend it to you, this would make the mortgage brokerage professional your lender.